-No matter your background, NASA invites YOU to participate in this year’s Artemis Student Challenges.
+No matter your background, NASA invites YOU to participate in Artemis Student Challenges.
 These unique opportunities for high school and college students build foundational knowledge on technical topics and provide hands-on research design activities that directly contribute to the Artemis mission.
 Challenges are open in the Fall for registration and/or proposals.

 Watch the Artemis student challenges video here!